Best Respirator Masks For Urban Exploring

 When choosing a respirator mask for urban exploring the only real difference between all of them is simply the way they look and feel.
 All the urbex respirator masks in this post allow for the proper P100 asbestos-rated filters.
 Which is the most important requirement a respirator mask should have for urban exploring.

 Not only are the P100 filters good for protecting from asbestos, but they also protect from mold, dust, and other nasty elements.
 It doesn’t matter which respirator mask you choose from this post, they all protect urban explorers from dangers commonly found in abandoned buildings.

 If you end up finding a respirator mask that’s not listed in this post, simply make sure that the mask allows for the use of P100 filters.
 As long as you can attach these filters to the mask, you’re safe.
 You’ll also want to make sure that the respirator mask you get is the right size for you.
 Respirators are no good if they don’t fit.

 Respirators come in small/medium/large.
 Choose the one that you know will fit you right.
 You want to create an air-tight seal around your nose and mouth.
 For men with beards, some respirators might not create a full seal around their nose and mouth due to the facial hair getting in the way.
 Before you use your respirator mask, make sure it can tightly secure around your face.

 You don’t want any small gaps left.
 Otherwise, this leaves room for particulates to enter thru.
 If you find your respirator mask isn’t making an air-tight seal around your face because of your beard/mustache, you might have to trim it down or fully shave.

 When Should You Wear A Respirator Mask?

-Also if while I’m exploring I spot any sign of mold, pigeon/rodent shit, rotting wood, lead, dust clouds, or high humidity, I instantly put on my respirator mask.
+If while I’m exploring I spot any sign of mold, pigeon/rodent shit, rotting wood, lead, dust clouds, or high humidity, I instantly put on my respirator mask.
 All of those things I just mentioned are just as hazardous to your health as asbestos.
 If you think you’re in an area where you should wear a mask, then wear a mask!

 If you don’t think wearing a mask is needed, or that you’ll look edgy while wearing one.
-Read this post by a UER member which nearly died because of not wearing a respirator and being exposed to harmful elements in abandoned buildings.
+Read this post by a UER member which nearly died because of not wearing a respirator mask and being exposed to harmful elements in abandoned buildings.
 Your health and safety should be your number 1 priority when urban exploring.
 Wear a mask.

 What Filters Are Needed For Urbex?

 Always make sure that when buying filters for your respirator mask they are P100 certified.
 Filters are given a NIOSH rating based on two factors: their effectiveness against oil-based hazards, and their efficiency.
 The ratings consist of a letter followed by a number.

 The highest-rated filter available is the P100.
 Most new urban explorer seems to think that a simple respirator is all they need for urban exploration.
 They didn’t know the mask needed filters.
 Well, they do.

 And they need a specific type of filter so you can’t just go buy anyone filter you like.
 When buying filters for a respirator mask for urbex, always make sure they are labeled P100.

 How Often Should You Replace The Filters?

-Personally, I replace mine after every 3 uses.
+Personally, I replace mine after every 8-10 uses.

 Since not all filters are the same, I can’t give you a specific answer on when you should replace yours.
 When you purchase your filters, they should come with an enclosed manual.
 That should tell how many uses you can get out of your filters before they need replacing.

 You have to remember that filters for respirator masks are used to clean the air before it’s breathed.
-They have a limited life-span.
+They have a limited lifespan.
 So don’t forget to replace the filters after they’ve run their course.
 If you don’t replace the filters it’ll be as if you don’t even have the respirator mask on at all.
 It won’t protect you from anything.

 One way you can tell if the filters need replacing is if you notice your breathing starts to get hot and heavy.
 If you feel like you’re struggling to breathe when the respirator mask is on, maybe it’s time for a new pair of filters.